AmmarMian/Robust-Low-Rank-CD/README.md

-# Wavelet packet adapted to High-resolution SAR images
+# Robust Low-Rank Change Detection for Heterogeneous SAR images

 The work here correspond to a code for change detection for SAr images exploiting Low-rank structure and non-Gaussian assumptions.
 It corresponds to a simulation done for a proposed IGARSS paper.